Robaina/Pynteny/README.md

 # TODO:
-1. Redesign filtering strategy
-2. Use Path from pathlib instead of str
+1. Use Path from pathlib instead of str

-# Packages:
-1. pandas
-2. pyfastx
-3. biopython
-4. prodigal
-5. hmmer
+2. Enable search of TigrFAM by gene name? need gene/TigrFAM dictionary